Kiranjith83/SA/SA.md

     - Certain services allow you to pick a CMK you manage.
 Customer managed keys allow key rotation configuration.
     - They can be controlled via Key polices and enable and disable.
     - If we are configuring an encryption for service in AWS then CMK is used, as it allows to make changes.
+- Key created by default trust everyone in the account.
+- KMS uses base 64 encoded text for any operations to send or receive data to KMS.
+- When decrypting dont have to specify the CMK Key ID.
+This is because, whenever you have the encrypted data - inside that it has the link back to the CMK that is used to encrypt the data.
+- KMS Re-Encrypt:
+  - If customer has access to files, but dont want to see the data.
+  - KMS can run re-encrypt, to encrypt plain text.
+- KMS can generate DEK (Data encryption Keys) using CMK to encrypt large amount (> 4KB data) file.
 - Hand on demo Customer Managed Keys
 ```
 aws kms create-key --description "LA KMS DEMO CMK"